Sir-Bobbing/Breaking-New-Ground/README.md

 # Notes and Known Issues
 ## Notes
 - If you disable the pre-launch command it will clear.
-The pre-launch command is:
+If needed, the pre-launch command is:

   `"$INST_JAVA" -jar packwiz-installer-bootstrap.jar https://sir-bobbing.github.io/Breaking-New-Ground/pack.toml`
 - You will need to set your launcher instance to use Java 25.